Frequently Asked questions

 Do you provide a quote before starting work?

 Yes, we always provide a detailed quote after inspecting your watch.
-No work is carried out until you've approved the estimate, so there are no unexpected costs.
+No work is carried out without your approval, ensuring complete transparency with no unexpected costs.

 What is your typical turnaround time for a watch service?